App Conventions

 Errors in Blackbird are simply thrown as exceptions, and Blackbird will output the exception message to the users when the flight is inspected.
 When using throw new Exception("My error message goes here")

 In order to provide a good experience, errors should be caught and whenever there is a detailed description possible, this description should be displayed.
-Use the following guidelines:
+And A configuration error should always inform the user how they can fix their issue.

 3.2 - Rate limits